We've tested hundreds of cleaning products in our labs here at CHOICE and found that some are just a plain old waste of money.

 But the worst of this decidedly average bunch was Coles' Ultra Floor Cleaner Sweet Orchard, scoring a lowly 40%.
 Why would you put something in your mop bucket that's going to make the water even less effective for cleaning?

 The remaining 10 cleaners in the test scored the same as plain water, which isn't great but is marginally better than the Coles product that couldn't even manage that.

-When we tested plain water against multipurpose cleaners in our labs, it scored just 41%.
-Considering it's more-or-less free, that's not a bad result.
+When we tested plain water against multipurpose cleaners in our labs, it scored just 25%.
+Considering it's more or less free, that's not a bad result.

 But when you're paying for a cleaning product, you'd assume it'd do a better job than tap water.
-Unfortunately that wasn't the case for Strike's Multi Purpose Cleaner, which failed to outperform plain water with a matching 41% score.
+Unfortunately that wasn't the case for four products in our test, which scored the same as just plain water:

 Glass and window cleaners